-If during the booking process a technological issue occurs that will prevent the trade being booked, it is possible that the trade will still be rejected, however this is not expected in normal operations and would only occur as the result of a system failure.
-In addition, if due to technological reasons, we do not believe that there is enough time to book the trade before a trading venue will timeout the trade request, the trade request will also be rejected.
-Lastly, a trade request can also be rejected if the request is on a quote which is considered old.
-This happens when we have sent out at least one newer quote by the time we receive your trade request and the age of the request's quote is beyond our defined thresholds.
+- i) If during the booking process a technological issue occurs that prevents the trade being booked, it is possible that the trade will be rejected.
+However, this is not expected in normal operations and would only occur because of a system failure; - ii) In addition, if due to technological reasons, we do not believe that there is enough time to book the trade the trading venue will timeout the trade request and the trade will be rejected; and - iii) Lastly, a trade request can also be rejected if the request is on a quote which is considered old.
+This happens when we have sent out at least one newer quote by the time we receive your trade request, and the age of that requested quote is beyond our defined thresholds.

-The price check tolerance controls may vary across platforms, client segments and vary depending on the client's individual trading style.
+The price check tolerance controls may vary across platforms, client segments and each client's individual trading style.

-We do apply the 'Last Look' price check on multi dealer platforms; however we don't apply the price check to our single dealer platform, Arena.
-For our bilateral API, the use of the price check is dependent on the client's profile and technology factors.
-If the price check is to be applied to an API connection, this is disclosed to the client on an individual case basis.
-We can share with you the price check tolerance applied to your trade request, average times to respond to trade requests, and also our trade acceptance ratios.
-Please contact your Lloyds Bank representative for information on this.
+We do apply the 'Last Look' price check on multi dealer platforms; however, we don't apply the price check to our single dealer platform, Arena.
+For our bilateral Application Programming Interface (API), the use of the price check is dependent on the client profile and technological factors.
+If the price check is to be applied to an API connection, this is disclosed to clients on an individual case by case basis.
+We can share with you the price check tolerance applied to your trade request, average times to respond to trade requests and our trade acceptance ratios.
+Please contact your Lloyds Bank representative for information.

-4. Relationship with other documents
+5. Relationship with other documents

-This disclosure supplements any other disclosures or agreements regarding such matters as we may provide to you or agree with you including, without limitation, any Terms of Business, if applicable, any Master Agreement for financial transactions between us, our other general disclosures as a swap dealer, our risk disclosures or such other disclosures as may be provided to you by us from time to time.
+This disclosure supplements any other disclosures or agreements regarding such matters as we may provide to you or agree with you including, without limitation, any Terms of Business, if applicable, any Master Agreements for financial transactions between us, our other general disclosures as a swap dealer, our risk disclosure or such other disclosure as we may provide to you from time to time.
 This disclosure is not intended to conflict with or override any relevant law, regulatory rule or other applicable requirement in any jurisdiction in which we deal with you.

-If you have any questions about our FX, rates, gilts or commodity product offering in general, or e- FX services in particular, please contact your Lloyds Bank representative.
+If you have any questions about our FX, rates, gilts, or commodity product offering in general, or e-FX services in particular, please contact your Lloyds Bank representative.

-Lloyds Bank is a trading name of Lloyds Bank plc, Bank of Scotland plc and Lloyds Bank Corporate Markets plc.
+Lloyds Bank is a trading name of Lloyds Bank plc and Lloyds Bank Corporate Markets plc.
 Lloyds Bank plc.
 Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 2065.
-Bank of Scotland plc.
-Registered Office: The Mound, Edinburgh EH1 1YZ.
-Registered in Scotland no. SC327000.
-Lloyds Bank Corporate Markets plc.
+Lloyds Bank Corporate Markets Plc.
 Registered office 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 10399850.
-Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278, 169628 and 763256 respectively
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278, 169628 and 763256 respectively.